apache/logging-site/_posts/2023-12-01-apache-common-logging-1.3.0.md

 ## Upgrade instructions

-For Maven Apache Commons Logging the upgrade should be as simple as adding the new version to you dependency management:
+For most users the upgrade to Apache Commons Logging 1.3.0 should be flawless.
+This category includes users that user Log4j Core or Logback as logging backends.
+Maven users just need to upgrade `commons-logging` in their dependency management:

 ```xml
 <dependencyManagement>